 “Damon, what the heck are you doing down there?”
 His mother was staring down from her bedroom window.

 Damon’s concentration broke and his foot sank down in the tub, splashing water everywhere.
 His mother shook her head and turned, saying something to his dad.

 “You better clean that mess out of the driveway before breakfast,” she said, then shut the window.

 Fine by him, that meant he had at least another hour of practice.
 He went to it.

-He hadn’t told anybody yet.
+In fact, he hadn’t told anybody yet.
 He wanted to at first but water levitation and bread multiplication, neat as they were, didn’t have much pizazz.
 He needed a good trick, something with a bang.
 Something that would put Jesus to shame.

-One Sunday when summer was almost at an end the Jones family pulled into the church parking lot.
+Finally, one Sunday when summer was almost at an end the Jones family pulled into the church parking lot.
 Damon strained against his seatbelt in anticipation.
 It was finally time.
 He had been working on his magic all summer.
 Man, his parents were gonna be blown away.